raystack/raccoon/docs/guides/publishing.md

 # Publishing Events

-## EndPoint
+## EndPoints

 Raccoon can be hosted behind a proxy/API GW, a sample of blocks as below.

 ![](../.gitbook/assets/raccoon_ep.png)

-The API path which accepts events is:
+The HTTP API path which accepts events is:

 **/api/v1/events**

+This path can be used for sending events by either connecting via websocket connection or as a normal REST API Request.

+HTTP methods used for Endpoints are:

+**Websocket** - GET

+**REST** - POST
 ### Authorization/Authentication

 Raccoon does not provide features to perform any authorization or authentication of the user/client initiating the connection.
 It accepts connections as trusted \(and assumes any such auth is already performed\)